Metali/PandaPHP/README.md

 ### Initialization

 To use the framework, you must init the **Panda** class and set the table used for SQL request.
-Parameters with default arguments can are optionnal if their values fit with your local configuration.
+Parameters with default arguments are optionnal if their values fit with your local configuration.

 ```php
 $Panda = new \PandaPHP\Panda([